 There are a number of trees, used for a number of different reporting purposes.

-There are a number of other trees, and queries should be directed to the F&BS Business Solutions Office, should any arise.
-For instructions on how to view tree structures in ESP Financials, please refer to the Tree Viewer.
+There are a number of other trees and queries should be directed to the F&BS Financial Systems Team.
+For instructions on how to view tree structures in ES Financials, please refer to Using the Tree Viewer.

 The organisation structure